-In Step 1, the Goal Wizard uses your personalized Practice Competency Profile to develop your Learning Plan, which will serve as the basis for completing your Step 2: Activity Log.
+From here you will use your personalized Practice Competency Profile to develop your Learning Plan, which will serve as the basis for completing your Step 2:Activity Log.
 The Goal Wizard will prompt you to select which competencies you want to save as goals (you must choose one competency related to ethics); after selecting and prioritizing your goals, you will be directed to choose at least one performance indicator for each goal from a customized list.
 You must have at least one goal that is supported by at least one performance indicator, although you will likely have multiple goals and performance indicators.
-After you complete these steps, you will be able to review and submit your Step 1: Learning Plan to CDR.
+After you complete these steps, you will be able to review and submit your Learning Plan to CDR.

-Step 1: Learning Plan Process Requirements
+Learning Plan Process Requirements

-You must submit your Learning Plan within your current recertification cycle; however, you may submit your Step 1: Learning Plan as early as 75 days before your new 5-year recertification cycle begins.
+You must submit your Learning Plan within your current recertification cycle; however, you may submit your Learning Plan as early as 75 days before your new 5-year recertification cycle begins.
 Note that neither the 75-day rule nor the 120-day Learning Plan grace period can be used to transfer CPEU credit for activities completed outside your current recertification cycle.
-If this is not your first recertification cycle, you must have an approved Step 2: Activity Log before you can submit a new Step 1: Learning Plan.
+If this is not your first recertification cycle, you must have an approved Activity Log before you can submit a new Learning Plan.

 It is recommended that you submit the Learning Plan to CDR before your first CPE activity.
 Your Learning Plan must be submitted before you engage in CPE activities or postmarked no later than 120 days after completing your first continuing professional education activity in the current recertification cycle (a 120 day chart is on CDR's website at cdrnet.org/calculator).
-Only CPE activities that correspond to the performance indicators specified on your verified Step 1: Learning Plan and that meet applicable CDR standards will receive credit for recertification.
+Only CPE activities that correspond to the performance indicators specified on your verified Learning Plan and that meet applicable CDR standards will receive credit for recertification.
 If you complete a CPE activity that does not correspond to any of your performance indicators, you will need to revise your Learning Plan within 120 days of the CPE activity.